h-okahara/BIBT/README.md

-# TDBT: Trans‑Dimensional Bradley‑Terry
+# CBT: Cyclic Bradley-Terry

-## Overview
+## OVERVIEW
-This repository provides an implementation of the Trans‑Dimensional Bradley‑Terry (TDBT) model for ranking estimation.
-It extends the classic Bradley‑Terry framework to allow multi‑dimensional latent “worth” scores and automatic selection of the appropriate dimensionality.
-Efficient Gibbs sampling is achieved via Polya‑Gamma data augmentation, enabling accurate ranking from pairwise comparison data.
+This repository provides an implementation of the **Cyclic Bradley-Terry (CBT)** model for ranking estimation.
+The CBT model extends the classic Bradley-Terry framework by introducing **triangular parameters** that explicitly capture *intransitive* patterns (e.g., rock–paper–scissors structures) in pairwise comparison data.
+Efficient Bayesian inference is carried out using **Pólya-Gamma data augmentation**, together with *Horseshoe shrinkage prior* to regularize the cyclic effects.

-## Key Features
+## CONTENTS
-- **Multi‑Dimensional Worth**: Generalizes the univariate Bradley‑Terry model to estimate latent worth in an arbitrary number of dimensions.
-- **Automatic Dimension Selection**: Employs a multiplicative gamma process to sparsify extra dimensions, letting the data determine the number of relevant latent factors.
-- **Polya‑Gamma Sampling**: Leverages data augmentation for the binomial likelihood to implement a concise and fast Gibbs sampler.
-- **Visualization & Diagnostics**: Includes functions for trace plots, violin plots, ESS/R̂ diagnostics, and credible‑interval computation.
+1. `libraries.R`    : Loads the required R packages for the project.
+2. `database.R`     : Provides an example dataset used in the manuscript.
+3. `functions.R`    : Contains core utility functions (e.g., Gibbs sampler, data generation, visualization).
+4. `main.R`         : Main script to fit the CBT model to data and reproduce key results.